Nardone-Giampietro/PDF_generator/README.md

     <img src='https://readthedocs.org/projects/pdf-generator/badge/?version=latest' alt='Documentation Status' />
 </a>

-The ProbabilityDensityFunction creates instances that generate pseudo-random numbers with an arbitrary 1D distribution sampled by an array of values.
+The ProbabilityDensityFunction class creates instances that generate pseudo-random numbers with an arbitrary 1D distribution sampled by an array of values.